Close Menu

 Unfortunately, many people who apply for benefits do not understand this simple fact.
 Instead, they think they can explain their condition to a judge.
 Then, they think their explanation alone will win the case.
 However, SSA law requires the judge in your case to find evidence of prostrate cancer in your medical records.
 If your medical records are complete, the judge will be able to see that you have cancer symptoms that keep you from working.

 If you do not have a doctor, we can help.
-We have resources on this website that can help you find a low cost or free doctor in Nevada or a free doctor in Utah.
+We have resources that can help you find a low cost or free doctor in Nevada or a free doctor in Utah.
 Once you find a doctor, we also have information about how to obtain your medical records for free.
-If you have medical insurance, use it.
+If you have medical insurance, then use it.
 Visit your doctor.
 Tell your doctor about your prostate cancer symptoms.
 Then, get treatment and follow it.

 WHAT SSDI BENEFIT COULD YOU RECEIVE?

-The average SSDI monthly payment in 2022 is around $1,358.
+The average SSDI monthly payment in 2024 is around $1,500.
 However, some people may receive more than that amount.
 About one in 10 people who receive Social Security benefits get more than $2,000 per month.
 People with spouses and children receive more money.
 The SSA also pays SSDI benefits to those with a spouse and children.
-A person with a spouse and children can expect an average monthly payment of around $2,383 in SSDI benefits.
+A person with a spouse and children can expect an average monthly payment of around $2,400 in SSDI benefits.

 HOW WILL YOU AFFORD THE ATTORNEY FEE?